Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 And of course, you know, every one of these movies has a communications person named Sparks.

-You haven't know the communications guys always named Sparks.
+The communications guy is always named Sparks.

-And Obama will play the uh communications guy relaying orders from Obama to Obama to pull the trigger.
+And Obama will play the communications guy relaying orders from Obama to Obama to pull the trigger.

 And we're back.

-Great to have you here at 800 282-2882.
+Great to have you here at 800-282-2882.

-Did you did you hear about this?
+Did you hear about this?

 Apparently in a column last Sunday, she included a paragraph that was 99% word for word from a blogger.